How to Protect Your Business From Fraud

 Preventing Fraud Losses to Your Business

 While you can't prevent every instance of fraud from happening to your business, you can take precautions to minimize fraudulent activity.
-To prevent employee fraud and embezzlement:
+To prevent employee fraud and embezzlement conduct background checks on all new employees, particularly those who have financial responsibilities.

 Preventing Other Types of Fraud